groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-01-17-annotations-comparison-implemented-groupdocs.comparison-.net-18.1/index.md

 url: /2018/01/17/annotations-comparison-implemented-groupdocs.comparison-.net-18.1/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Comparison for .NET']
-categories: ['GroupDocs.Comparison for .NET', 'GroupDocs.Comparison Product Family']
+categories: ['GroupDocs.Comparison Product Family']
 ---

 [![GroupDocs.Comparison](https://blog.groupdocs.com/wp-content/uploads/sites/4/2016/11/groupdocs-comparison-net.png)](https://www.groupdocs.com/products/comparison/net)Another monthly release of [GroupDocs.Comparison for .NET 18.1](https://products.groupdocs.com/comparison/net "Document Comparison API ") in on-board and ready for download.
 This release covers a new feature and some improvements.
 API allows annotations comparison and improvements like public bool property **LicenseChecker**, page mapper for PDF and comparison of table are intorduced.
 You can follow release notes [here](https://docs.groupdocs.com/display/comparisonnet/GroupDocs.Comparison+for+.NET+18.1+Release+Notes).
 We'd recommend you to download latest version of the API and share your document comparison experience.